VividCortex/angular-recaptcha/README.md

 Recent Changelog
 ================

+- 1.0.3 - added custom callback method to the directive, for anyone that would need to use it if needed, and reduced the timeout to 200ms from 1s.
 - 1.0.2 - added extra `Recaptcha` object methods to the service, i.e. `switch_type`, `showhelp`, etc.
 - 1.0.0 - the `key` attribute is now a scope property of the directive
 - Added the ```destroy()``` method to the service.
 Thanks to @endorama.